 Removing the toxin:

 - By suctioning it out the stomach

 Supportive care (for severe illness), which may include:

 - Feeding tube to get nutrition

 A vaccine is given to those who work in a lab or in the military.

 The antitoxin would likely be given first to those with signs of illness.

-An attack would be likely to happen without warning.
+An attack would likely happen without warning.
 This makes it hard to prevent illness.
-If something happens, you may be able to cover your mouth and nose with clothing or a towel.
-This may offer some defense.
+Covering the mouth and nose with clothing or a towel may offer some defense.